polterguy/polterguy.github.io/index.md

 * 10x code quality
 * 10x security

-Magic will [cost you a fee](https://servergardens.com/buy/) of €49 for a single developer license.
+Although 95% of Magic's source code is Open Source, Magic will [cost you a fee](https://servergardens.com/buy/) of €49 for a single developer license.
 This allows you to create and publish as many Magic applications as you please (no royalties).

 ## Documentation